Philippines men's national volleyball team: History

 The national team played as early as the 1910s playing at the 1913 Far Eastern Championship Games where the first international volleyball competition was played.

 In the contemporary era, men's volleyball in the Philippines receive less attention than the women's.

 The men's national team under coach Dante Alinsunurin would win a silver medal at the 2019 Southeast Asian Games hosted at home marking a milestone in men's volleyball in the Philippines.

 However the COVID-19 pandemic would halt training of the men's national team as well as domestic league.
 This caused the team not be able to repeat their podium finish in the 2021 Southeast Asian Games in Vietnam, which was postponed by a year due to the health crisis.

 Alinsunurin was dropped as coach by January 2023, with Brazilian coach Sergio Veloso taking over the team due to participate in the 2023 Southeast Asian Games in Cambodia.

-In March 2024, the Philippines was awarded the hosting rights for the 2025 FIVB Volleyball Men's World Championship, consequentially giving the men's national team an automatic berth to their first ever world championship.
+In March 2024, the Philippines was awarded the hosting rights for the 2025 FIVB Men's Volleyball World Championship, consequentially giving the men's national team an automatic berth to their first ever world championship.

 As part of the host national team's preparation they entered the 2025 AVC Men's Volleyball Champions League as a club named Cignal HD (namesake of a Spiker's Turf club of the same name).
 The staff decided not to use any foreign reinforcement despite being allowed to use up to three.
 They also had a training camp in Morocco, Romania and Portugal.

-They made their debut at the 2025 FIVB Volleyball Men's World Championship.
+They made their debut at the 2025 FIVB Men's Volleyball World Championship.
 They lost their opening game to World No. 40 Tunisia but secured a historic win against World No. 20 Egypt.
 They exited the tournament with a close 2–3 loss to World No. 15 Iran.
 They finished 19th place.